DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 ## BENCHMARK

 In order to compare the time performance between the CPU and GPU implementations when the keys task parameters change, we provided a benchmark test for exploring a range of all combined parameters.
-The benchmark run may take awhile to get completed, so in case the user is interested in testing only some parameters combination, he/she can modify the file `benchmark.cu` code ad-hoc and the run the executable file:
+The benchmark run may take awhile to get completed, so in case the user is interested in testing only some parameters combination, he/she can modify the file `benchmark.cu` code ad-hoc and then run the executable file:

 `/tests/benchmark`